On This Page[Hide][Show]

 Appealing a United Healthcare Disability Denial

-- Additional medical records or vocational assessments.
+- Additional medical records or vocational evaluations.

 It is also important to have an experienced long-term disability attorney assist you in the appeal process.
 An attorney can explain the reason for the denial and what you can do to fight back and win your claim.
-They will help you identify and obtain the evidence needed to strengthen your claim.
+They will help you identify and obtain the evidence you need to strengthen your claim.

 We cannot guarantee that your appeal will be successful.
 However, we will work diligently to prepare an appeal that is clear, concise, and complete with all necessary information.